PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 ![image-20210516204229156](../images/image-20210516204229156.png)

-Next, enter `http://api.open-notify.org/iss-now.json` as the URL.
+Next, enter `http://api.open-notify.org/iss-now.json` in the **URL** field.
 This URL is a free API provided by open-notify.org  to return the current position of the International Space Station (ISS).
 It does not require any authentication.

 ![image-20210516210136157](../images/image-20210516210136157.png)